craig-dsilva/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+This code will give us an error 'y is not defined' because the last line's variable is defined locally within this function and has no access to it

 ## Question 3